esrrhs/pingtunnel/README_EN.md

 # Use
 ### Install server
 * First prepare a server with a public IP, such as EC2 on AWS, assuming the domain name or public IP is www.yourserver.com
-* Download the corresponding installation package from [releases](https://github.com/esrrhs/pingtunnel/releases), such as pingtunnel_linux64.zip, then decompress and execute
+* Download the corresponding installation package from [releases](https://github.com/esrrhs/pingtunnel/releases), such as pingtunnel_linux64.zip, then decompress and execute with **root** privileges
 ```
 sudo wget (link of latest release)
 sudo unzip pingtunnel_linux64.zip